 Q: How much does a wheelchair lift cost in Abu Dhabi?

 A: Costs vary by travel height, stops, and building work.
-Many residential platform lift projects start lower than cabin-style home lifts, but site conditions can change totals significantly.
+Open platform lift solutions start from AED 35,000; cabin-style home lifts from AED 120,000.
+Site conditions can shift totals significantly.

 Q: Do wheelchair lifts require a pit or machine room?